The Grace of a Ballerina

 The Grace of a Ballerina : Chua Biru

-I first met biru at New Creation Church.
+I first met Biru at New Creation Church.
 She left an impression on me because she pursued what she loved - ballet, she stood away from the norms and didn’t allow the world’s demands to affect her.

-Later in life, she had great performing opportunities with her ballet school(Singapore Ballet Academy [SBA] and my academic school (SCGS).
-Being able to trained at these places propelled her into training full time in New Zealand School of Dance.
-Another event that helped Biru to shape her journey of becoming a professional dancer was an exchange programme, it allowed her to perform with The Washington Ballet at the age of 14.
-As she exclaims, “it’s an eye opening experience being able to perform along side the company members.”
+Another event that helped Biru to shape her journey of becoming a professional dancer was an exchange programme, which allowed her to perform with The Washington Ballet at the age of 14.

-It’s not easy being a ballerina -
+It’s not easy being a ballerina...

-“I started when I was 7!
-This is my 19th pointe shoes this year (2022).”
+”I started when i was 7, this is my 19th pointe shoes this year (2022).”

-Imagine training everyday, being at practice from 8am, starting your day with ballet classes, amending your pointe shoes, catching a short break and continuing with more ballet classes until 5pm.
+Imagine training everyday, being at practice from 8 am, starting your day with ballet classes, amending your pointe shoes, catching a short break and continuing with more ballet classes until 5pm.
 That’s only in one day.
 And this intensity varies according to how close it is to performance day for biru.

 It amazes me how Biru devotes her whole life into an art form that brings her joy.
-She knows the reason and whom this gift is from.
+She knows the reason and who this gift is from.
 She’s living a life larger than performing for her own accolades.

 While documenting her, I witnessed how much she had to sacrifice for her passion.
-Similar to fighters i had the honour to document in Evolve MMA.

 There were tears, sweat, injuries and the need to maintain their body condition at their prime in order to perform well.

-She is an athlete who trained her whole life for these significant moments on stage.Everyone sees the glamour, but there’s so much more that happens before the curtains are drawn to the wings.
+Everyone sees the glamour, but there’s so much more that happens before the curtains are drawn to the wings.
 And this photo essay hopes to show the hard work and heart behind each time biru dances.

 Biru on stage before her performance at Fort Canning for Ballet Under the Stars, 2022.